-It has threewo related parts.
+It has two related parts.
 The first identifies key community facilities and designs a policy to safeguard them other than in a series of defined circumstances.
-The firstsecond offers support for new community facilities.
-The second part # offers particular support for proposals that would result in the opening of a GP surgery or a Post Office or provision of community meeting space.
+The second offers support for new community facilities.
+It offers particular support for proposals that would result in the opening of a GP surgery or a Post Office or provision of community meeting space.
 They are key facilities sought by the local community and their availability would add significantly to sustainable development in the neighbourhood area.
-The third part sets out a general approach to safeguard existing community facilities.
-It takes account of the opportunities which may exist for replacement facilities to be included within development proposals and/or changes in the commercial viability of the facilities within the Plan period.